melomwolf/BRAL-Better-Rayman-Anniversary-Launcher/README.md

 ## Requirements

+Rayman 30th Anniversary Edition.\
+If you own all those games physically, now is the time to dump those yourself!\

 **IN ORDER TO USE THIS, YOU NEED TO OWN A LEGITIMATE COPY OF "Rayman 30th Anniversary Edition" ON PC!**\
 **I DO NOT CONDONE PIRACY, EVEN IF UBISOFT DESERVED IT!**\